The Nikon D3 in 2025 ~ Photos & Thoughts

 Short summary

-In short, I am very pleased with the Nikon D3 and it has re-sparkled my interest in the visuals arts in general and photography in particular, including from an academic perspective and as an art form.
+In short, I am very pleased with the Nikon D3 and it has rekindled my interest in the visual arts in general and photography in particular, both academically and artistically.

 Nikon D3 Ratings